bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

-This graph describes the various states that reflect values of `execution_domain` and `terminable` for those states, with edges describing transitions between domains including timeouts in non-race scenarios.
+This graph describes the various states that reflect values of `execution_domain` and `terminable` for those states, with edges describing transitions between domains including termination in non-race scenarios.
 The rest of this section discusses the correctness of termination at boundaries where these state transitions occur.

 For reference later, the possible state transitions are:
 * `A -> B` (instance runs guest code)
 * `A -> D` (KillSwitch fires before instance runs)
 * `B -> C` (guest makes a hostcall)
 * `B -> E` (normal guest exit)
-* `B -> E` (from a guest fault/timeout)
+* `B -> E` (from a guest fault/termination)
 * `C -> B` (hostcall returns to guest)
 * `C -> E` (hostcall terminates instance)
-* `C -> E` (hostcall observes timeout)
+* `C -> E` (hostcall observes termination)
-  - not an internal state but we will also discuss timeouts during a hostcall fault
+  - not an internal state but we will also discuss termination during a hostcall fault
 * `D -> E` (cancelled guest is run)

 These will be coved in rough order of complexity, starting with the simplest